interuss/automated_testing_interfaces/scd/README.md

 # Flight planning automated testing interface

 ---
-Note: This interface will be DEPRECATED and REMOVED.
+Note: This interface is DEPRECATED and REMOVED.
 The replacement interface will be the [flight planning interface](../flight_planning).

 ---